gsong-archive/es6-jspm-gulp-starter/README.md

 ## Usage

 1. Clone this repo from `https://github.com/gsong/es6-jspm-gulp-starter.git`.
-2. Make sure you have `node` installed on your machine.
+2. Make sure you have `node` installed on your machine. [nvm][] is highly recommended.
-3. Install Gulp globally: `npm install -g gulp`.
+3. Install Gulp and jspm globally: `npm install -g gulp jspm`.
 4. `npm install` then `jspm install` to instal development and browser packages.
 5. Run `gulp` to start the local dev server.
 6. Write an awesome app! 😀

 ## Building

-Run `gulp dist` to build the app for distribution in the `dist` folder.
+Run `gulp dist` to build the app for distribution in the `/dist` folder.

 ## Contributing